|TOUR SUMMARY & ORE DEPOSIT DESCRIPTIONS

 Samancor, Western Chrome Mines ..........
 Wednesday 3 May, 2006.

 The Samancor Western Chrome Mines division, operates three mines centred around 40 km east of Rustenburg, distributed over much of a 50 km stretch of the southern rim of the Western Lobe of the Bushveld Complex in the North-west Province of South Africa.
 These are the Elandsdrift open pit and the two underground mines, Waterkloof-Millsell and Mooinooi.

-For an outline of the setting, geology and distribution of mineralisation within the Bushveld Complex, see the separate Bushveld Complex record.
+For an outline of the setting, geology and distribution of mineralisation within the Bushveld Complex, see the Bushveld Complex overview record.

 Western Chrome Mines division produces approximately 1.8 Mt of run-of-mine ore per year.
 The combined Western and Eastern Chrome Mines divisions of Samancor have proven reserves to a depth of 300 m, totalling 450 Mt of ore.
 The Eastern Chrome Mines division is developed over a 100 km section of the Eastern lobe and produces 2.2 Mt of ore per year.
-Samancor is an unlisted JV between BHP Billiton (60%), Anglo American Corporation (40%).
+Samancor was an unlisted JV between South32 Limited (60%) and Anglo American Corporation (40%) in 2019.